rooooooooob/lex_compare/README.md

 Working examples are shown in test.cpp

-Include just lex_compare.hpp for calling less-than or lex_compare_functor.hpp (which needs lex.compare.hpp) if you need the comparison in functor form, or you could just use std::bind on it I guess.
+Include just lex_compare.hpp for calling less-than or lex_compare_functor.hpp (which needs lex_compare.hpp) if you need the comparison in functor form, or you could just use std::bind on it I guess.